crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/intro.md

 ## Authentication

-There are two kinds of authentication to the Local API :
+There are three kinds of authentication to the Local API :

  - Bouncers: they authenticate with a simple API key and can only read decisions

  - Machines: they authenticate with a login and password and can not only read decisions, but create new ones too

+ - TLS client certificates: it allows you to connect new bouncers or agents to the local API without registring them first

 ### Bouncers